Time to revisit G2G’s core values 3

-This year, we will re-visit Jim Collins’ Good to Great principles that inspired this company.
+This year, we are re-visiting Jim Collins’ Good to Great principles that inspired this company.
 Although the book was written mainly about businesses, much of the principles are applicable to schools.

 Some interesting articles: